 Overcoming 400 Years of Struggle ... and Still We Rise

-Please join us for the 41st annual MTA Ethnic Minority Affairs Committee Conference — the first EMAC Conference ever to be held virtually.
-The Ethnic Minority Affairs Committee has an extraordinary program lined up featuring Dr. Ibram X. Kendi, the author of How to Be an Antiracist and Stamped from the Beginning: The Definitive History of Racist Ideas in America, and NEA President Becky Pringle, an inspiring speaker and unrelenting advocate for all students and communities of color.
-The conference is packed with inspiring presentations and workshops.
+The EMAC Conference 2020 was the first ever to be held virtually.
+The Ethnic Minority Affairs Committee had an extraordinary program lined up featuring Dr. Ibram X. Kendi, the author of How to Be an Antiracist and Stamped from the Beginning: The Definitive History of Racist Ideas in America, and NEA President Becky Pringle, an inspiring speaker and unrelenting advocate for all students and communities of color.
+The conference was packed with inspiring presentations and workshops.

 Education, Love & Justice